meedan/fetch/README.md

   end

   (...)

 end
 ```
+## Reimporting/Rebuilding/Verifying/Debugging from within a session

-## Reimporting/Rebuilding/Debugging an existing data Source
+### Reimporting/Rebuilding an existing data Source

 Sometimes, we need to rebuild a data source.
 One hypothetical reason could be if a publisher has added `ClaimReview` objects to all historical data, and we now want to re-capture high quality claims data.
-In that situation, once we have deployed our updates to the parser to collect those fixes, we will manually re-run a `RunClaimReviewParser` task in a console session with fetch - to run it within the session, we'd run:
+In that situation, once we have deployed our updates to the parser to collect those fixes, we will manually re-run a `RunClaimReviewParser` task in a console session with fetch:

 ```
 RunClaimReviewParser.new.perform("service_name", (Time.now-60*60*24*365*15).to_s, true)